blackwolf244/Ionic-Pebblebox/README.md

 Must follow the Corporate Identity of THD/DIT

 > Inspired by the bocky apperance in the THD-Website the layout of Pebblebox-Dashboard shows similarities while allowing clear readability by the usage of it's dedicated fonts and colours.
-Icons even if not being the same (unable to find source) are represented in a clear and simple Style jsut like the ones on the THD Website.
+Icons even if not being the same (unable to find source) are represented in a clear and simple style just like the ones on the THD Website.

 | Development Requirements                                     |      |
 | ------------------------------------------------------------ | ---- |